WPManageNinja/fluent-affiliate-docs/guide/getting-started/fluent-affiliate-glossary.md

 ### Branded Coupon Code

-A unique discount code that is assigned directly to a specific affiliate.
-When a customer uses this code at checkout, the sale is automatically credited to the assigned affiliate, providing an alternative tracking method to the standard referral link.
-This feature is managed within the coupon editor of an integrated plugin (such as WooCommerce or FluentCart).
+A feature that allows tracking affiliate commissions through unique discount codes instead of traditional referral links.
+It integrates with e-commerce plugins (like WooCommerce or EDD), allowing an administrator to create a standard coupon and assign it to a specific affiliate using a dedicated field provided by Fluent Affiliate.
+When a customer uses the code, they receive a discount, and the assigned affiliate is automatically credited with a commission for the sale.

 ## C